oraclekit/chainlink-docs/source/index.html.md

 ## Installation

-First set up your configuration, by creating a `.env` file, that has at least the variables set in the [.env.example](https://github.com/smartoracles/core-ruby/blob/master/.env.example).
-You will need a URL for a running instance of Postgres and URL for an Ethereum connected node.
+First set up your configuration, by creating a `.env` file, that has at least the variables set in the [.env.example](https://github.com/oraclekit/smart_oracle/blob/master/.env.example).
+You will need a URL for a running instance of Postgres and a URL pointing to the JSON-RPC interface of a running Ethereum node.

 ```shell
 docker pull smartcontract/smartoracle